|Compatibility||NS / PS4 / PS3 / PC|

 The Hit Box is larger than average.
 The chassis feels quite sturdy.
 Along the back are three buttons for menu navigation which are allegedly Sanwa, but they do not feel as good as the face buttons, and they are not labeled.
 However, not much quality is expected from menu navigational buttons anyway.
 Opening up the Hit Box requires a screwdriver.
 It would have been nicer to have a more user friendly opening technique given that the Hit Box is quite masterful in its design.
 In any case, the aforementioned shortcomings do not make the Hit Box experience significantly less great.

 The Hit Box is a high quality product.
 Hit Box Arcade implemented it very well.
-If you prefer keys instead of buttons for directional inputs, check out the Mixbox.

 - Amazing handling